FullByte/FullByte.github.io/docs/about/life/wisdom.md

 - Only invest what you can spare.
 Establish an emergency fund to define what you can spare.
 - Start early, diversify (but only the stuff you know and are convinced of) and set clear goals for yourself (investment objectives, time horizon, and risk tolerance) and stay true to those values for any investment.
 - Regularly contribute, periodically review your portfolio and make adjustments for new investments.
 - Be patient and HODL and never look back.
-Don't day trade, bet short term or simluar actions that require to check your balance and the current events frquently.
-This will simply be exausting.
+Don't day trade, bet short term or similar actions that require to check your balance and the current events frequently.
+This will simply be exhausting.
 - Read the [Ferengi](https://memory-beta.fandom.com/wiki/Ferengi_Rules_of_Acquisition) (Star Trek) [Rules of Acquisition](https://memory-alpha.fandom.com/wiki/Rules_of_Acquisition) and [Bogleheads investment philosophy](https://www.bogleheads.org/wiki/Video:Bogleheads%c2%ae_investment_philosophy)

 ## Emotions

 - Feel and understand your emotions but don't let them control you.
-E.g. don't let fear guide your descisions.
+E.g. don't let fear guide your decisions.
 - Don't take things to personally.
 Stay objective and don't be offended.
 - Don't dwell on the past.
 Learn from it an focus on the present.
 - Don't make hasty (emotional) decisions.
 Take time to think about your decisions.